Multiple Level Thinking

 - Level 1: What do I have?

-- Level 3: What does my opponent think I have?
+- Level 3: What do they think I have?

-- Level 4: What does my opponent think that I think they have?
+- Level 4: What do they think I think they have?

-- Level 5: What does my opponent think that I think they think I have?
+- Level 5: What do they think I think they think I have?

 I think I should probably leave it there now because of the fact that it is unlikely that any players will be thinking above this level, in addition to the fact that it is getting pretty difficult for me to even write down and comprehend at such a high level.
 But hopefully as you can see, you can think on different levels whilst playing poker, with the most inexperienced players playing at level 0 or 1 and the more advanced players of the game playing at 4 or above.